 4. Remember that observability is a team sport

 Lastly, organizations must learn that true observability isn't achieved in isolation.
-Nearly three-quarters (73%) of observability leaders said they saw an increase in their mean time to resolve (MTTR) after combining their observability and security workflows and tools.
+Nearly three-quarters (73%) of observability leaders said they saw an improvement in their mean time to resolve (MTTR) after combining their observability and security workflows and tools.
 This highlights the importance of keeping observability tools connected across teams.
 When teams have cross-functional visibility into each other's workflows, they're better equipped to solve issues faster and prevent them from happening again.

 While every team — observability and security — share the ultimate goal of business success, they may not share the same immediate objectives.
 Finding common tools and testing shared data sources can help iron out workflow differences, paving the way for future convergence.